 This article lists the web browser extensions I use and why.
 I will keep it updated from time to time.

 I use Firefox as my main web browser, because despite its shortcomings I think it's still the best available option for me, for reasons that would be worthy of a full article.
-Most of these extensions are also available in other web browsers anyway.
+Some of these extensions are also available in other web browsers anyway.
 I will link to the main project's website whenever that is the case.

 Without further delay, these are the add-ons I'm currently using on Firefox, in alphabetical order:

 - uBlock Origin: the best ad blocker there is.
 It uses little CPU and RAM, usually saves more than it consumes, i.e. web pages load faster without all the crap they usually have (banners, tracking scripts, etc.).
 Especially on mobile it can be very noticeable.
 I used to use a bunch of other privacy-related extensions (NoScript, ClearURLs, PrivacyBadger, HTTPSEverywhere and DecentralEyes), but after reading this article on Arkenfox I learned that they are superfluous if uBlock Origin is properly configured.
 Let me tell you one more thing: after removing the extensions and leaving only uBlock Origin my Firefox flies.

 - KeepassXC-Browser: I use KeepassXC to hold my passwords and secrets, this is its official browser extension which enables form autocomplete.
 It works pretty well although not as well as competitors such as Lastpass or 1Password, but I wouldn't trust them with my data.

 - Tally Ho!: an open-source cryptocurrency wallet, gateway to the Web 3.0, Dapps, NFTs, ICOs, ERC20 tokens...
 For me it has replaced Metamask, which is closed source.
 As of Nov 2022 it supports Ethereum, Polygon, Optimism and Arbitrum, with support for more blockchains being added often.